 Using the flash to shoot at night or in a dimly lit room can cause red spots inside the eyes of people who are in the image.
 This is caused when the light from the flash reflects off of the retina of the eye.
-When red-eye reduction is selected as the flash mode, the camera fires a pre-flash to cause the irises in the eyes of any people in the image to close, which reduces the chance of red eye.
+When " (Red Eye) is selected on the flash mode, the REC light will fire, which causes the irises in the eyes of any people in the image to close, which reduces the chance of red eye.

-- Note the following important points when using red-eye reduction. - Red-eye reduction does not work unless the people in the image are looking directly at the camera (flash).
-Before pressing the shutter button, call out to the subjects so they all look at the camera. - Red-eye reduction may not work very well if the subjects are located far away from the camera.
+- Note the following important points when using red-eye reduction - Red-eye reduction does not work unless the people in the image are looking directly at the camera during the pre-flash.
+Before pressing the shutter button, call out to the subjects so they all look at the camera while the preflash operation is performed. - Red-eye reduction may not work very well if the subjects are located far away from the camera.

-Checking the Flash Mode
+■ Checking the Flash Mode